Table of Contents

 Brief Summary

-There is no set end point, and you are welcome to come and go as you please.
-Although, we’ll do a community 5-minute meditation at 6:15pm and then begin eating, if you want to be here for that!
+The event will probably last two hours or so, and you are welcome to come and go as you please.
+Although, we’ll do a community 5-minute meditation before we begin eating, if you want to be here for that!

 It’s not a requirement to bring any food, though of course awesome if you’re able!